Inflectra/spira-documentation/docs/About/roadmap.md

 - AWS Code Build integration <span class="pill">SpiraTeam</span> <span class="pill">SpiraPlan</span>
 - Extend Spira's powerful test set features even further, so users can add test cases from other products into a test set.
 - Improve product membership administration with more streamlined ways to manage very large product membership, including easier bulk operations.
-- Open up our SpiraApp ecosystem to third parties, with an online "marketplace" for customers to browse and install SpiraApps, so users can benefit from richer and more diverse features.
 - Provide audit tracking of changes made by administrators to product roles.
 - Enhance the Spira timecard to record the date and time of activities against incidents and tasks <span class="pill">SpiraTeam</span> <span class="pill">SpiraPlan</span>